Othman-Gueddana/Flutter-Simpel-App/README.md

       - Choosing module in the Gradle Project: `android` OR `IOS`,
       - Writing `assemble` in Tasks,
       - Running the app.
-   - You will find you APK File in :
+   - You will find your APK File in :
       ```
       ProjectName/
                build/